Loyola Recalling Study Abroad Students From Rome Amid Coronavirus Fears

-Loyola University Chicago students who are studying abroad in Rome are having their stays cut short as concerns grow about the coronavirus and its spread through Europe.
+As the world continues to cope with spread of coronavirus, Loyola University Chicago students who are studying abroad in Rome are having their stays cut short as more cases of the virus are reported in Europe.

 The university will send students home from its John Felice Rome Center by Wednesday, March 4, school officials announced Saturday.